alminisl/blog.almin.dev/src/posts/twitch-api-update.md

   - To be honest it looks the same as the first one, with the only change is that there is an extra step with an Authrozation code..
 I really have not dug deeper into it.

 - The third way, OAuth client credentials flow, which in the end I used and I think is the "easiest" for my use case.
 I Prefere it because My users do not have to be redirected somewhere or have to do a login for the app.
+Its essentially a server to server communication.

 In the end I've created a small node server with express, and just added one endpoint which fetches the token.
 It looks like this: